Founded in 1998, GVI runs programs in 21 locations, in 13 countries around the world.

 Our commitment to running high-quality sustainable development and experiential education programs has earned us recognition from numerous organizations such as Panthera, Save The Children, WWF, PADI, and the Seychelles National Parks Authority.
 The work of our staff and participants is also regularly featured in reputable international and regional publications such as National Geographic, CNN, The Independent, and The Sunday Times.

-So, come join us in creating a lasting impact for all parties involved, in becoming global citizens, and in having a truly life changing experience!
+Come join us in creating a lasting impact for all parties involved, in becoming global citizens, and in having a truly life changing experience!

 Tel: +44 (0) 1727 250250